atlas-bi/website/src/docs/library/usage/access-control.md

 <p class="subtitle pb-5">Secure your documentation.</p>

-Atlas BI Library relies on the security from your source reporting systems to define who has access to reporting content.
-Most of the features inside of Atlas BI Library can be turned on/off for different user groups in access control.
+Atlas Library relies on the security from your source reporting systems to define who has access to reporting content.
+Most of the features inside of Atlas Library can be turned on/off for different user groups in access control.

 ## Adding Roles